 Grant Holicky 16:22

-Well, I’ll I’ll leave this with my last maybe controversial take.
+Well, I’ll I’ll leave this with my last – maybe controversial – take.
 I don’t think any of that matters.
-I think we didn’t develop talent, you 23 talent in the United States to get to the point where we develop the next great American writer, because until we develop the next great American writer, nobody’s gonna care about watching cycling in the United States, United States is all about what we’re good at.
+I think we didn’t develop talent, U23 talent in the United States to get to the point where we develop the next great American rider, because until we develop the next great American rider, nobody’s gonna care about watching cycling in the United States, United States is all about what we’re good at.
 We will watch what an American is good at.
 Americans don’t watch sports that they don’t participate in.
 This is why soccer has been such a brutal developing sport in the United States.
-It has helped immensely when the women win the World Cup that has been the driver of development of soccer in the United States.
+It has helped immensely when the women win the World Cup, that has been the driver of development of soccer in the United States.
 And this is why that whole debate over equal pay was ridiculous.
-The American women’s team drove American soccer the men’s team has done nothing.
-MLS has helped somewhat.
-So now we have some of that American talent.
-But until we can go out and win a World Cup on the men’s side, it’s not going to grow much more because that’s American sport is chauvinistic, and Homer based.
+The American women’s team drove American soccer, the men’s team has done nothing.
+MLS has helped somewhat so now we have some of that American talent.
+But until we can go out and win a World Cup on the men’s side, it’s not going to grow much more because that’s – American sport is chauvinistic, and Homer based.
 So we need to develop more American talent that can win the biggest races.

 Trevor Connor 17:41